aimee-annabelle/alu-AirBnB_clone/README.md

 Our task involves developing a command interpreter to manage various AirBnB objects.

+### Description of the command interpreter:
+The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.
 Key steps include:

 1. Establishing a parent class, called BaseModel, to handle the initialization, serialization, and deserialization of future instances.